Caledonia Mining Corporation Plc: Notification Of Relevant Change To Significant Shareholder

 (MENAFN- GlobeNewsWire - Nasdaq) ST HELIER, Jersey, Dec.
-12, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (“Caledonia” or the“Company”) (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) announces that it received notification on December 11, 2023 from BlackRock, Inc. that on December 8, 2023 it had crossed a threshold for notification of a relevant change (as defined by the AIM Rules for Companies).
+15, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) announces that it received notification on December 14, 2023 from BlackRock, Inc. that on December 13, 2023 it had crossed a threshold for notification of a relevant change (as defined by the AIM Rules for Companies).

 A copy of the notification is below.